exponea/exponea-flutter-sdk/Documentation/push-notifications.md

    - [ ] Before initializing the SDK, call `ExponeaPlugin().checkPushSetup()` on each platform to verify a successful push setup.

 5. **Test your implementation**
-   - [ ] Send test push notifications from the Engagement web app and confirm delivery, receipt, and interaction tracking in your app.
+   - [ ] Send test push notifications from the {user.mkg} web app and confirm delivery, receipt, and interaction tracking in your app.
    - [ ] Register listeners (`openedPushStream`, `receivedPushStream`) to handle notification interactions and delivery events.

 6. **Refer to platform-specific documentation**